 The video above took place entirely on the Saint Marks National Wildlife Refuge, which has become one of my favorite places to shoot (and visit).
 Dickerson Bay is part of the Panacea Unit, off of Bottoms Road.
 As you drive down Bottoms, there is a nice sized salt marsh on either side of you in which there are usually plenty of birds (the Great Florida Birding and Wildlife Trail sign on Highway 98 outside of Panacea is the signal to slow down before your turn).
 I first went there with Jack Rudloe, who dragged a net in the water and gave us a quick lesson in marsh ecology from the animals he caught (and quickly released).
 The WHO festival took place in the St. Marks Unit, the central unit of the Refuge.
 There were plenty of birds in Lighthouse Pond, as there were when we visited last year when Migratory Shorebirds were making use of the extensive wetlands on the property.

 Rob Diaz de Villegas is a producer, editor, and director for WFSU-TV.
-He has produced and edited music-themed documentaries such as Keys & Hammers, Never the Same Way Twice, and Not Your Mother's Classical.
-He is also the co-creator of WFSU's music performance program, outloud, and produces segments for WFSU's magazine show, dimensions.
+He has produced and edited documentaries such as Keys & Hammers, Never the Same Way Twice, and Not Your Mother's Classical, and is also the co-creator of WFSU's music performance program, outloud.
+Over the last three years, Rob has collaborated with Dr. Randall Hughes and Dr. David Kimbro on In the Grass, On the Reef.
 View some of Rob's work here.

 If you do not receive a verification e-mail, check your spam folder.